 Let's quickly dive into the details:

-Kyiber, commonly known as Kibber or Kibber Khas village is a high altitude village in Spiti valley and acclaimed as the second highest motorable village in the world.
-The landscape of the village is captivating, it is surrounded by limestone rock mountains.
+Kyiber, commonly known as Kibber or Kibber Khas village, is a high altitude village in Spiti valley and acclaimed as the second highest motorable village in the world.
+The landscape of the village is captivating; it is surrounded by limestone rock mountains.

 With a population of under 400 people, Kibber is home to the magnificent snow leopards.
 The Himalayan Snow Leopard Research Center at Kibber has been instrumental in the conservation of the animal.
 People at Kibber do farming and livestock rearing for their livelihood.
 Not many areas in Spiti are fertile, Kibber is one of the high-yielding lands in the region.

 In commune with the Spiti valley, residents of Kibber also practice Tibetan Buddhism.
-In fact, the village holds a special significance for Buddhists because Serkong Rinpoche, the teacher of current Dalai Lama died here in the late 80s.
+In fact, the village holds a special significance for Buddhists because Serkong Rinpoche, the teacher of the current Dalai Lama died here in the late 80s.
 His Holiness the Dalai Lama also expressed his wish once to retire at Kibber.

 Though Langza village is most famous in Spiti valley for fossil hunting, the entire region of Spiti valley is fossiliferous, including Kibber.
 Don’t be surprised if you stumble upon an ammonite or marine fossil here, as the whole Himalayan belt rose from the ancient Tethys sea only.

 At an elevation of 4270 meters, Kibber is situated in a narrow valley.
 The village is 20 kilometers (40 mins drive) away from the town of Kaza.